OpenTranslationBible/open-bible/en-GB/37.Haggai/md/haggai-01.md

 ## Haggai 1:5

-Now this is what the Lord of Hosts says:
+This is what the Lord of Hosts says:

 > “Consider your ways.